camunda/camunda-bpm-sdk-js/README.md

 ### Contributing

-You are __more than welcome__ to take part on the development of this project!
+You are __more than welcome__ to take part in the development of this project!

 #### Coding